The first permanently affordable tiny home co-op.

 Construction of EVE began in May 2017 as a collaboration between local contractors, community volunteers, and future residents (each resident put in at least 50 hours of sweat equity during development stages).

-As a new and innovative approach to affordable housing, the capital costs have been funded by small grants, private donations, and lots of in-kind gifts from individuals, businesses, and institutions in the surrounding community.
+As a new and innovative approach to affordable housing, the capital costs were been funded largely by private donations, and lots of in-kind contributions.
 In fact, we counted over 200 local business that have contributed to the project in some way.

 As a result of this outpouring of support, we are we able to build Emerald Village for around just $55,000 per unit, including the cost of land.

 Unlike most affordable housing projects, residents of EVE are not simply renters, they are members of a housing co-operative.
-They realize affordability through shared resources, self-management, and operating at-cost.
+And the property is held in by SquareOne Villages with the intent of retaining the asset as affordable housing in perpetuity.

 Members make monthly payments of between $200 - 300 to the co-operative to cover utilities, maintenance, long-term reserves, and all other operating costs.
 Each member also pays a membership fee of $50 per month—enabling them to create a modest asset that can be cashed out if, and when, they choose to leave.
 SquareOne retains ownership of property in trust to assure continued affordability to future members of the co-operative.